Nearly two dozen state AGs call for federal election protection laws, citing Jan. 6 Capitol riot

-Nearly two dozen state attorneys general have sent a letter to Congress citing the Jan.
+Nearly two dozen Democratic state attorneys general have sent a letter to Congress citing the Jan.
 6 Capitol attack as impetus to pass new election protection laws.

 In a letter to top leadership in the Senate and House, the 22 state attorneys general said the mob of pro-Trump supporters who breached the Capitol in an attempt to disrupt the certification of the 2020 presidential election results has prompted concerns over future elections.